Constant-Velocity : Two Positions

 Motion-Description

-The Velocity is calculated from the Segment-Width and the difference between the End-Position and Start-Position.
+We calculate for you the Velocity motion-value for you from the Segment-Width and the difference between the Start-Position and End-Position of this segment.

 Motion-Values